 Situated on the coast at the southernmost tip of New Jersey, Cape May is a magical place at any time of year.
 But from mid-September, as the annual spectacle of autumn migration along the eastern seaboard of North America starts to unfold, it is the USA’s number one birding spot.
 Bounded on the east by the Atlantic Ocean and on the west by Delaware Bay, the Cape May peninsula is a natural cul-de-sac, 'trapping' an extraordinary number and variety of southbound migrants.

-Birds are not the only migrants to enjoy at Cape May in Fall, and this is a good trip for butterflies and dragonflies, too: Question Mark, Horace’s Duskywing, Black Swallowtail, American Lady, Halloween Pennant and Carolina Saddlebags are among more than forty species recorded here by our groups.
+In fact, birds are not the only migrants to enjoy at Cape May in autumn and this is a good trip for butterflies and dragonflies, too.
+Question Mark, Horace’s Duskywing, Black Swallowtail, American Lady, Halloween Pennant and Carolina Saddlebags are among more than 40 species recorded here by our groups.
 And there can’t be too many places one can go to see the tagging of migrant Monarch butterflies!

 With a minimum of travelling about and so many great birds and varied habitats to enjoy in and around the Victorian seaside resort of Cape May, this is a terrific trip for anyone contemplating their first visit to North America - as well as for all those who enjoy the special thrill of migration and of never knowing what might turn up next.
 While the benefits of Limosa's small party size, comfortable lodgings and easy birding will ensure that the magic of Cape May is a memory not soon forgotten.

-Our September 2018 tour will be Limosa's 18th visit to Cape May in autumn.
-Guide Mike Crewe is a man who knows Cape May like no other, having spent six years working at the famous bird observatory and guiding visitors there.
-An accomplished all-round naturalist, Mike also knows the Cape's plants, butterflies and dragonflies superbly well, too.
+Our September 2019 tour will be Limosa's 19th visit to Cape May in autumn, and guide Brian Small's ninth trip there for us.
 Come, join us this year - and discover a little of the Cape May magic for yourself!